KodeKrewTechnologies/ExpressJS-Route-Coverage/README.md

 # ExpressJS-Route-Coverage
     An express JS plugin to print registered routes of an expressJS app.

-    This project is inspired by the following Stack Overflow answer: https://stackoverflow.com/a/46397967/6072570
+This project is inspired by the following [Stack Overflow Answer](https://stackoverflow.com/a/46397967/6072570).

 ## Installation